marsgpl/npm-cnnct/README.md

 ### restrictions:

-- you can't use rpc and receive methods inside one service instance
+- you can't use 'rpc' and 'receive' methods in the same service instance
 - if you need to produce and consume tasks in single program, create a separate Cnnct instance for each consumer/producer

-### coming soon:
+### TODO:

-- HTTP transport
-- redis transport
+- syn/ack configuration
-- other queues probably
+- timeouts